 - Marital status

-You should, therefore, be particularly keen during tenant screening.
-You should stay away from questions that would potentially be in violation of the Fair Housing Laws.
-For instance:
+You should, therefore, be particularly keen on keeping with the law during tenant screening.
+You should stay away from questions that would potentially be in violation of the North Dakota Fair Housing Act.
+For instance, it isn't legal to ask the following:

 - Do you do to church in the neighborhood?